 - Break down the barriers between you and your children by talking openly about abuse.
 Teach your children about body safety, reduce the embarrassment of talking about body parts, and let children know that you’re always there to help.

 Step 4) Stay alert

 - Don’t expect obvious signs when a child is being sexually abused.
-Be aware of changes in a child’s behavior and know the signs of abuse.
+Be sensitive to changes in a child’s behavior and know the signs of abuse.